 Nails are of of the most important parts of our body.
 We use our nails to have a better appearance and to look good.
 We shape our nails to any nail shape we want and we color them the color we want and they basically represent our personality.

 What we don’t actually know is that our nails are not only about the appearance but our health.
-You can actually tell many things about your health just looking at your nails.
+You can tell many things about your health just looking at your nails.
 They might be strong signs of important diseases and they can help you spot the important diseases before they get too dangerous.

 Here’s what your nails say about your health.

-If you are feeling like your nails are more pale than they should be or used to be, you might be having a problem.
+If you are feeling like your nails are paler than they should be or used to be, you might be having a problem.
 Pale nails might be the sign of anemia or congestive heart failure.
 The pale nails problem can also be an important sign of liver disease or malnutrition.
 So it’s better to see a doctor if your nails are pale.

 Yellow nails might be very important and you might take action immediately.
-Yellow nails might indicate fungal infection, thyroid disease, lung disease, diabetes or psoriasis.
+Yellow nails might indicate a fungal infection, thyroid disease, lung disease, diabetes or psoriasis.

 Cracked or split nails

 If your nails are dry, they tend to get split.
-Cracked or split nails are often important sign of thyroid disease.
+Cracked or split nails are often an important sign of thyroid disease.
 If your nails are yellowish you might be suffering from fungal infection.